CONSTITUTION

 The Student Liaison will:

-1. be the liaison between students with a disability and the Council; and
+1. be the liaison between UVic students with a disability and the Council; and

-3. The Society may ratify the Student Liaison and/or the Secretary as fourth and/or fifth executive officers at a Council Meeting with their consent.
+3. The Society may ratify the Student Liaison as an Executive Council member at a Council Meeting with their consent.

 The secretary shall be responsible for:

-1. Taking minutes at all SSD Council meetings
+1. Taking minutes at all SSD Council meetings, unless otherwise delegated;

 2. Ensuring that updated governing documents and Council meeting minutes are available to the regular membership in a timely manner.

-3. The Society may ratify the Student Liaison and/or the Secretary as fourth and/or fifth executive officers at a Council Meeting with their consent.
+3. The Society may ratify the Secretary as an Executive Council member at a Council Meeting with their consent.

 International Students Representative